Updated: Jun 9

 4. I work off of OneDrive, which is cloud-based.
 My RAW files from my camera go on the EHD, but all of my work for my editing catalog and final JPEGs are on my OneDrive, which is the cloud.
 Again, not tied to a specific device and files are protected from the failure of said device.

 5. My editing catalog creates a "Smart Preview" which is its own ghost version of the file that I could use to recreate a small, print-suitable JPEG in the event that I totally lose access to all of my original RAW files.
 These previews are created the day following the wedding and would be my last line of being able to deliver an image to a client in the event of near-total technical failure of my back-ups.
 And because my catalog is on the cloud-based OneDrive, I can access it from pretty much anywhere.

 6. I subscribe to Crashplan Pro, which is a cloud-based back-up system for professionals.
 This service is constantly scanning my EHD and my OneDrive folders for new files to back up, so as soon as a wedding is copied over to the EHD, Crashplan starts uploading those RAW images to their cloud.
 And as soon as I export the final edited JPEGs from my editing software to my OneDrive, Crashplan is backing those up, too.

-7. The gallery system I use is also a 10-year backup for the final images.
-Because I use Pass+ (and they're awesomesauce), client galleries are active for 10 years and serve as a third back-up for clients' final JPEG images.
+7. The gallery system I use is also a 4-year backup for the final images.
+Because I use the gallery delivery system I use, client galleries are active for 4 years and serve as a third back-up for clients' final JPEG images.
 Clients can also choose to subscribe to an annual cloud storage service to extend the life of their gallery beyond that 4 year mark.

 Connecticut Wedding Photographer | CT Wedding Photography | Wedding Photographer Connecticut | Wedding Photography CT | New England Wedding Photography | Connecticut Wedding Photography | CT Engagement Photography